openpetra/openpetra-docs/source/index.rst

 ..
-OpenPetra documentation documentation master file, created by sphinx-quickstart on Wed Dec 17 10:16:19 2014.
+OpenPetra documentation master file, created by sphinx-quickstart on Wed Dec 17 10:16:19 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to OpenPetra documentation's documentation!
+Welcome to OpenPetra's documentation!
 ===================================================

 Contents: